-- 5.2.1.3 New development within the Exe Estuary and Farmlands Character Area should conserve extensive long and short uninterrupted views across the landscape to the estuary, coast and high ground and conserve, enhance and restore the landscape pattern of fields, woodlands, hedgerows and narrow lanes.
-The historic settlement pattern, features and vernacular character should be reflected in any new development.
-Opportunities to conserve, enhance and restore hedgerows, woodlands, historic parkland and other historic features should be considered. - 5.2.1.4 Any new development in the Haldon Ridge Character Area should conserve broadleaved woodland and heathland, panoramic views from the Ridge and views to prominent landscape features and landmarks (such as Haldon Belvedere).
-Opportunities to conserve, enhance and restore broadleaved woodland and heathland should be considered. - 5.2.1.5.
-The Parish benefits from a network of Local Green Spaces, footpaths and Rights of Way which the community enjoys in a variety of ways.
-These are recognised in the plan and should be safeguarded.
+- 5.2.1.4 Any new development in the Haldon Ridge Character Area should conserve broadleaved woodland and heathland, panoramic views from the Ridge and views to prominent landscape features and landmarks (such as Haldon Belvedere).
+Opportunities to conserve, enhance and restore broad-leaved woodland and heathland should be considered. - 5.2.1.5 The Parish benefits from a network of Local Green Spaces, footpaths and Rights of Way which the community enjoys in a variety of ways.
+These are recognised in the plan, illustrated in Figures 7 and 13 and should be safeguarded.

 - S21 Villages

 - S22 Countryside

+- EN3 Carbon Reduction

+- yside Plans

 - EN1 Strategic Open Breaks

-- EN2A Landscape Protection and Enhancement
+- EN2A Landscape

-- EN3 Carbon Reduction Plans
+Protection

+and Enhancement

-- EN4 Flood Risk
+- EN4 Flood RiskEN5 Heritage AssetsEN8 Biodiversity

-- EN5 Heritage Assets

-- EN8 Biodiversity Protection and Enhancement
+- Protection and Enhancement

 - EN9 Important Habitats and Features

 - EN10 European Wildlife Sites

 - EN11 Legally protected and priority species

 - EN12 Woodlands, Trees and Hedgerows

-- WE 11 Green Infrastructure
+- WE11 Green Infrastructure

-- Any future development should have due regard to the Green Infrastructure, landscape setting and characteristics of the area. - It should: protect and enhance hedgerows, woodlands, green and open spaces and wildlife habitats, and - Improve drainage to known areas of flooding. - The quality of selected views to the village and countryside should be safeguarded in any future development. - Designated Local Green Spaces within the parish should be safeguarded.
+- Any future development should have due regard to the Green Infrastructure, landscape setting and characteristics of the area. - It should: protect and enhance hedgerows, woodlands, green and open spaces and wildlife habitats, and - improve drainage to known areas of flooding. - The quality of selected views to the village and countryside should be safeguarded in any future development. - Designated Local Green Spaces within the parish should be safeguarded.